Partnering to improve youth mental health

 John Weeks has been working as a data scientist and software engineer for over 20 years, with more than 10 years of experience working with health care data.
 He has specialized knowledge of research health care common data models, such as the HCSRN VDW and the OHDSI OMOP.

 As the IMPACT Center’s programmer, Mr. Weeks is responsible for co-designing the relational database in coordination with Drs.
-Klasnja, Meza, and other project team members.
+Meza, Klasnja, and other project team members.
 The relational database connects all IMPACT Center-accumulated evidence and resources in an easily searchable manner and feeds content into the open-access website.

 Research Specialist, Methods Core